You are here

 Professor Nigel Curtis

-Professor Nigel Curtis is a clinician scientist.
-He is the leader of the Infectious Diseases & Microbiology Research Group at the Murdoch Childrens Research Institute, Professor of Paediatric Infectious Diseases at the University of Melbourne and Head of Infectious Diseases at The Royal Children's Hospital Melbourne.
+Professor Nigel Curtis is a paediatric infectious diseases physician and clinician scientist.
+He is the leader of the Infectious Diseases Research Group at the Murdoch Children's Research Institute, Professor of Paediatric Infectious Diseases at the University of Melbourne and Head of Infectious Diseases at The Royal Children's Hospital Melbourne.

-Professor Curtis did his preclinical training at the University of Cambridge and clinical training at St Mary's Medical School, University of London.
-He completed specialist training in pediatric infectious diseases with Fellowships in both London and Vancouver.
-He has also worked for short periods in The Gambia, Zimbabwe and South Africa.
-Professor Curtis undertook his laboratory training at Imperial College London St Mary's Campus, where he completed a PhD investigating the role of bacterial superantigen toxins in Kawasaki disease and in staphylococcal and streptococcal toxic shock sydrome.
+Prof Curtis did his undergraduate medical degree at the University of Cambridge and clinical training at St Mary's Medical School, University of London.
+He undertook his laboratory training at Imperial College London St Mary's Campus, where he completed a PhD investigating the role of bacterial superantigen toxins in Kawasaki disease and in staphylococcal and streptococcal toxic shock syndrome.
+His specialist training in infectious diseases included working at the Great Ormond Street Hospital for Sick Children and a Fellowship at the British Columbia Children's Hospital.
+He has also worked for periods in The Gambia, Zimbabwe and South Africa.

 Professor Curtis has a wide range of clinical and laboratory research interests.